devtut/generate/docs/python/plugin-and-extension-classes.md

 ---
-metaTitle: Plugin and Extension Classes
-description: Mixins, Plugins with Customized Classes
+metaTitle Plugin and Extension Classes description Mixins, Plugins with Customized Classes
 ---

 # Plugin and Extension Classes